 (You can read why the Brennan case is the biggest political scandal ever in Livingston County history by clicking here.)

-Brennan was removed by the Michigan Supreme Court from her seat on Livingston County’s 53rd District Court in June.
-The removal came after charges of judicial misconduct were heard by the Michigan Judicial Tenure Commission, which found that she failed to disclose relationships with the lead investigator on a murder case over which she was presiding, as well as an attorney who appeared before her; that she tampered with evidence in her own divorce case; that she lied under oath; that she ordered employees to perform personal errands for her during work hours; and that she was “persistently impatient, undignified, and discourteous” in her courtroom.
+According to a blog post by a recommended dog bite attorney in SD, Brennan was removed by the Michigan Supreme Court from her seat on Livingston County’s 53rd District Court in June.
+These experts here, https://carlsonmeissner.com/tampa/personal-injury/ says that the removal came after charges of judicial misconduct were heard by the Michigan Judicial Tenure Commission, which found that she failed to disclose relationships with the lead investigator on a murder case over which she was presiding, as well as an attorney who appeared before her; that she tampered with evidence in her own divorce case; more about which can be found if you look at this site.
+It was mentioned that she lied under oath; that she ordered employees to perform personal errands for her during work hours; and that she was “persistently impatient, undignified, and discourteous” in her courtroom.
+These are some serious charges, which according to the information furnished on criminal lawyer orlando homepage, ask for immediate removal of the judge.

 Sentencing is set for Friday, Jan.
 17, 2020, and under the plea agreement, Brennan is facing no more than six months in jail; the original charge of perjury is a felony that carries a maximum sentence of 15 years.